reyand8/Art-Gallery-Management/README.md

 The project consists of the two parts (server and client).

+You can use either the React client or the Angular client.
+They have the same functionality but different styles.

 **Installation:**
 * Clone the repository: git clone https://github.com/reyand8/Art-Gallery-Management.git
 * Create .env file in the server directory